RobotDisco/robotdisco.github.com/_posts/2016-01-10-functional_programming_in_scala_chapter_3.md

 --

-I recently slammed enough of my head against a Clojurescript hobby project that I got an MVP written against.
+I recently slammed enough of my head against a Clojurescript hobby project that I got an minimum viable product in terms of functionality.
 At work I regularly work in PHP and Javascript.
-That month was filled with a lot of silly type errors, and I decided it was time I wrote a project in Haskell once and for all[^2]
+That month was filled with a lot of silly type errors (all of these languages are dynamically typed and don't check for variable type consistency until runtime) and I decided it was time I wrote a project in Haskell once and for all[^2]

 --